-Heavy rain in Canada: What you can do
+Heavy Rain in Canada: What you can do & What coverage you need

 Heavy rain causes the most damage when it leads to flooding (this is most likely to happen when the ground is frozen or soaked from previous storms or the spring thaw).
-But even without flooding, heavy rain can still cause serious damage to your home and car.
+But even without flooding, heavy rain can still cause serious damage to your home.
 Follow the tips below for guidance on how to protect your property and check out what coverage options you need to consider to ensure you're protected.

 What should you do before there’s heavy rain?

-In your home, preventing damage starts with regular year-round maintenance to detect and fix leaks.
+In and around your home, preventing storm damage starts with regular year-round maintenance to detect and fix areas where water could enter.
 Here are some things you can do to help prevent storm damage to your home:

-Keep your eavestroughs and downspouts clean.
+Keep your eavestroughs and downspouts clean and draining properly.
 Each spring and fall, clear leaves, twigs and other debris from your eavestroughs and downspouts.
-This prevents clogs that can cause water to back up and damage your roof.
+This prevents clogs that can cause water to back up and enter your home through your roof.
 To reduce the amount of debris that collects, install gutter covers and keep nearby trees trimmed back.
 Ensure your eavestroughs slope gently towards the downspout, and the downspout directs the water well away from your home.

 Keep your roof in good repair.
 An asphalt-shingle roof in Canada can last anywhere from 15 to 30 years.
 Call in a roofer to perform regular maintenance as required and have them let you know when your roof is nearing the end of its life expectancy.
-Check for loose or damaged shingles, and watch for signs that water is leaking into your home.
-These signs include water stains, bubbles and cracks in walls, and warps in the ceiling.
-If it’s time to replace your roof, consider having your roof deck sealed at the same time.
-This extra step provides additional protection against wind and water.
+Check for loose or damaged shingles and watch for signs that water is leaking into your home.
+These signs include water stains in attic space, bubbles and cracks in walls and ceilings, and warps in the drywall.
+If it’s time to replace your roof, consider having your roof deck waterproofed at the same time.
+This extra step provides additional protection against storm related damage from water.

 Prevent water damage to your belongings.
 Store valuables in a safe and dry place.
-If you keep valuable property in a crawlspace or basement, store it off the floor so that it's protected in case a significant amount of water enters your home.
+If you keep valuable property in a crawlspace or basement, store it off the floor and in waterproof containers so that it's protected in case a significant amount of water enters your home.
 If you’re thinking about installing a safe, choose one that’s waterproof.
-If you have a safe that isn’t waterproof, raise it to a level that will protect it from potential damage.
+If you already have a safe but it isn’t waterproof, install it in an elevated position to protect it from potential damage.
 Make sure your furnace, water heater and electric panel are mounted above floor level, too.

 What can you do during heavy rain?

-At home: It’s best to stay indoors during a rainstorm, if only to keep yourself dry and comfortable.
+It’s best to stay indoors during a rainstorm, if only to keep yourself dry and comfortable.
 This is a great time for books and family games.
 If you hear thunder outside, consider unplugging your TV, computers and gaming gear, as a lightning strike could cause a damaging surge of electricity in the power lines.
 You may also want to avoid using water, as this can contribute to overwhelming your drainage system.
 And you may want to do periodic checks in your basement and around your windows and doors for any incoming water.
 That way you can quickly mop up any water getting into your house and prevent further damage, including the growth of mold.

 What should you do after heavy rain?

-At home: The aftermath of a storm gives you the perfect opportunity to diagnose maintenance problems around your home.
-Check your house from the basement up to see if there are any signs of water leaks as described above.
+The aftermath of a storm gives you the perfect opportunity to diagnose maintenance problems around your home.
+Check your house from the basement up to see if there are any signs of storm damage (e.g., water leaks) as described above.